Partnering for Success – Hollingsworth Family & Uncle Ike’s

 “My grandmother is special, and we realize how important she has been to Seattle and especially or CD community,” Joy said.
 “Her entire life has been about service to others.
 Whenever I go somewhere, and people discover that I am Dorothy’s granddaughter, the stories come out.
 Everybody has a story about my grandmother.

 “Black History Month in Seattle is important for all of us Hollingsworths.
 And we have Grandma to thank for that.
-Because of her, we understand the value of giving back to your community and to serve your community.
+Because of her, we understand the value of giving back to your community and serving your community.
 And, once again, this is why our relationship with Uncle Ike’s is so important to our family.
 We feel that we are giving back to the CD by providing them a great product at a great store.
 We KNOW where our hearts are.
 Right here in the CD.
 With Uncle Ike’s.”

 For a list of THC Co. products available at Uncle Ike’s, go to the menu and search for “Hollingsworth.”